 This is one is often a contentious “pest” while most people these days like foxes (apart from people who keep chickens) they also understand that they can become a bit of a problem in urban areas.
 Foxes are not dangerous animals but if cornered or threatened they can defend themselves.
 They can also be a problem for pets.
 As our towns, cities grow so the foxes natural habitats are invaded.
 On top of these, they are clever animals and are very able to survive and thrive in our urban areas where food sources can be rich.
 They can, however, also carry mange as distemper which can prove fatal for dogs and other pets.
 They really are clever and can damage gardens, rip open bins and food containers and more.
 They may be cute but their growing numbers in urban areas is something that needs to be addressed in many cases.

 Specifically Grey squirrels.
-They are not a threat to humans as such, but the populations are growing so big that they can get very bold and could bite.
+They are not a threat to humans as such unless you happen to have a problem with squirrels in walls, but the populations are growing so big that they can get very bold and could bite.
 They can chew through timbers in buildings, insulation, cables and more.
 They are capable of stealing food from bird tables, chewing through stored food and even getting into homes if they know there is food available.
 Cute, yes…cuddly, not so much and the population growth in our towns is something of a problem.

 Yes, we have these pests in the UK!
 Most people would assume cockroaches were something we only saw on holiday but that really isn’t the case.
 These hardy insects can carry disease and contaminate food stores as well as making people feel very uncomfortable.
 They really can be a big problem and one that needs action if they are spotted.